Introduction

 ---|---|---|---|

-* Allocated automatically within a predefined range of port numbers according to RFC 6056.
-More information can be found here.
+* *Allocated automatically within a predefined range of port numbers according to RFC 6056.
+For more information, see the Wikipedia article Ephemeral port.

-It is recommended to disable unused network protocols and services whenever possible.
-For a complete list of services that are used by default or can be enabled based on configuration, see https://help.axis.com/axis-os#commonly-used-network-ports.
+We recommend that you disable unused network protocols and services whenever possible.
+For a complete list of services that are used by default or can be enabled based on configuration, see Commonly used network ports in AXIS OS Knowledge base.

 UART/Debug interface